 There are many different paddling styles and techniques.
 None of them are wrong, they have each been created to fill a niche or fulfill a requirement.
 Our discussion here will center around the high angle style of paddling which has evolved from aspects of Greenland, Inuit, White Water, K1, C1 and low angles styles of paddling.

-The most important aspect of your blade, you paddle, is that it is sized properly.
-If you are looking to quickly link strokes, accelerate quickly and be able to very effectively support you and your boat on the water then the high angle style is right for you.
+you are looking to quickly link strokes, accelerate quickly and be able to very effectively support you and your boat on the water then the high angle style is right for you.
 The High Angle style suits itself to both the Bay of Fundy and many of our fast moving rivers and streams.
 To properly size the paddle most manufactures look at your height.
 But what if your torso and leg ratio dont fit that perfect mold that these manufacturers have in mind when posting their one size fits all graph?
 The most effective way to size your paddle is to measure your kayak width and your torso height.
 If we really wanted to get specific we would also measure how much water your kayak draws and how far of the hull your seat was.
 But we will (at least for now, while I write this) focus on width of the boat and torso height.

 In reviewing sizing charts for various brands and going back to high school trigonometry it appears as though the angle of a high angle paddle is between 65 and 75 degrees off the horizon.
 This brings the paddle in close to the kayak creating less of a moment arm.